rezarajan/udacity-aws-data-engineering/projects/4 - Data Pipelines/readme.md

 `LoadDimensionOperator`: This operator handles dimension table operations.
 Notably, it differs from the fact table operators by allowing either truncate-insert (default) or append-style operations on the dimension table.
 - Takes as input the target table and a sql query string.
 - Switch between truncate-insert and append-style by setting the `truncate` flag to `True` or `False`, respectively.

+`DataQualityOperator`: This operator performs unit tests on the tables.
+For robustness, it takes in a SQL string to execute, the table, and a test function - this way the test logic is decoupled from the operator.
+- The test function should take as a parameter the result set of the sql query.
+See [tests](#tests) below to understand how tests can be created.
+- By default, if no test function is provided this operator will return `True` for the test function, so be sure to provide a test function.
+The [`TestSuite`](./plugins/test_suite/test_suite.py) class is a good place to start.
+- The sql string should utilize templates for the table name (e.g. `"SELECT * FROM {table}"`)
+- A target table must be provided.
+*Note:* This operator can be modified to provide updated to perform more robust templating.
+For now, it provides only basic templating functionality for the table name.

+### Tests
+Test logic is separated from operator logic by utilizing test classes.
+These are found under the [tests folder](./plugins/test_suite/).
+By default, a `TestSuite` class is provided with a simple row count test.
+It is fairly straightforward to extend this class with other tests, by following the query-test function pattern:

+`row_count_test.sql`: The templated sql string to be executed `row_count_function`: The unit test function.
+Takes as input the result set from the corresponding sql query.
+It must either raise and error or return `False` if the test fails, and `True` if the test passes.
+By default, the `DataQualityOperator` will return True for all tests, so make sure to be explicit here.